foxytanuki/github-tools-switcher-chrome-extension/README.md

 ## Features

 * **Popup Menu** – Click the extension icon to open a list of tools.
 Selecting one instantly navigates the current GitHub tab to the chosen service.
-* **Inline Toolbar** – When browsing a GitHub repository page, a small toolbar is injected below the top navigation to provide one-click access to all supported tools in a new tab.
+* **Inline Toolbar** – When browsing a GitHub repository page, a small toolbar (🛠️) is injected into the repository header for one-click access to all supported tools in a new tab.
 * **Non-destructive URL Transformation** – The repository path and query string are kept intact; only the domain is swapped (e.g. `github.com` → `deepwiki.com`).

 ## Supported Tools